I-AM-T3X/Bruh/README.md

 # Bruh
-bruh is a simple, lightweight addon that automatically replies “bruh” when someone says “bruh” in SAY, GUILD, or INSTANCE_CHAT.
+bruh is a simple, lightweight addon that automatically replies “bruh” when someone says “bruh” in PARTY, GUILD, or INSTANCE_CHAT.
 It’s the classic WeakAura behavior, now fully converted into a safe, standalone addon using the modern WoW API.
 Toggle it on or off anytime with /bruh and enjoy the same fun with no UI clutter.